willybeans/sheeps-head/README.md

     - CI/CD pipeline that digests jest tests

 #### LMK if any of this does not seem to belong in an MVP

+#### Random features that could be cool after MVP
+  - 3d board games
+  - a way for people to generate their own games/rules
+  - using block chain for something...? idk could be fun to learn/implement